-1. A web author writes a set of instructions for creating HTML, and saves it within an . htm file.
+- 1. A web author writes a set of instructions for creating HTML, and saves it within an .htm file.
 The author also writes a set of instructions in a different language.
-This might be contained within the .htm file, or within a separate file.

-- 2. Sometime later, a user types a page request into their browser, and the request is passed from the browser to the web server. - The web server locates the .htm page, and may also have to locate a second file that contains the instructions. - 4.
+This might be contained within the .htm file, or within a separate file. - 2.
+Sometime later, a user types a page request into their browser, and the request is passed from the browser to the web server. - 3.
+The web server locates the .htm page, and may also have to locate a second file that contains the instructions. - 4.
 The web server sends both the newly created HTML stream and instructions back across the network to the browser. - 5.
-A module within the browser processes the instructions and returns it as HTML within the .htm page only one page is returned, even if two were requested. - 6.
-The HTML is then processed by the browser which displays the page.
+A module within the browser processes the instructions and returns the results as HTML within the .htm page only one page is returned, even if two were requested. - 6.
+The HTML is then processed by the browser, which displays the page.

-Client-side technologies have fallen out of favor in recent times, as they take a long time to download, especially if you have to download more than one file of them.
-A second drawback is that each browser interprets client-side scripting code in different ways, so you have no way of guaranteeing that if Internet Explorer understands them, whether Netscape Navigator or Opera will.
+Client-side technologies have fallen out of favor in recent times, as they take a long time to download, especially if you have to download more than one file.
+A second drawback is that each browser interprets client-side scripting code in different ways, so you have no way of guaranteeing that if Internet Explorer understands them, Netscape Navigator or Opera will also be able to process them.
 Other major drawbacks are that it is a problem to write client-side code that uses server-side resources such as databases because it is interpreted at client-side.
-Also client-side scripting code isn't secure and can be easily viewed with the View Source Code option on any browser, which can also be undesirable.
+Also, client-side scripting code isn't secure and can be easily viewed with the View Source Code option on any browser, which might also be undesirable, and may compromise the security of the web site.